 - No: This user does not currently have a Lucidpress account and you can add them directly into your account without an invitation.

-If you would like to add a large number of your employees to your Lucidpress account, you can do so quickly with our CSV import feature.
-To upload using this method, create a spreadsheet in the format below and then save it as a .csv file.
+If you would like to add a large number of your employees to your Lucidpress account, you can quickly do so with our CSV import feature.
+To upload using this method, create a spreadsheet in the format below and then save it as a .csv file (all the columns below must be included and should be in the same order).
+If you would like to add additional columns, add them to the end of the sheet.
 To import this file, click “choose file,” select your list, and click the "Add to Team" button on the bottom right of your page.

 Assigning Team Members to Groups